Jash2001/flood_risk_management_system/readme.md

 * PostgreSQL / PostGIS

 ---
 ### Step 1 : Install PostgreSQL and PostGIS.
-For postgres (root user) set password as root@123 during installation.
+For postgres user (root user) which is created during the installation set password as root@123 during installation.
+Make sure to install PostGIS tool once PostgreSQL installation is completed (It will be prompted automatically).

 ---
 ### Step 2: